garethjmsaunders/digital-code-style-guide/html.md

 # HTML style guide

-Version 0.2
+Version 0.3
-Last updated: Tuesday 29 September 2015
+Last updated: Tuesday 19 April 2016

 TODO: Avoid `<address>` element.
 TODO: Microformats?
 This should be in the CSS guide.
+TODO: Add more information about comments -- what and why to comment
+TODO: Remove IE compatibility as we now support only IE10+.
+TODO: 'Avoid JavaScript generated markup' clarify more.

 <!-- MarkdownTOC -->